cheynecampbell/charlotte-pedestrian-safety/README.md

 # Charlotte, North Carolina Pedestrian Safety Analysis

-Can features of the built environment be used to predict pedestrian crashes at the street level in Charlotte, North Carolina?
+Can features of the built environment be used to predict the locations of pedestrian crashes at the street level in Uptown Charlotte, North Carolina?

 Run files in the following order WITHOUT clearing the environment:
 1. 1_CharPedCrashes_CrashDescrStats.R
 2. 2_CharPedCrashes_IndepVariables.R
 3. 3_CharPedCrashes_RandomForest_NBR.R

-Sources for data clearly linked within R files.
+Sources for data clearly linked within R files, and outlined below:

 |File Name                           | Description              | Source                          |
 |:----------------------------------:|:------------------------:|:-------------------------------:|